Frequently Asked Questions

 Why Southern Maryland?
 I've always believed in the motto, "bloom where you are planted."
 Lucky to live in an agriculture wonder in Southern Maryland, I enjoy our preserved land, moderate climate, access to water, and other abundant resources.
 This is where we were born and raised, and where we enjoy giving back to the community and the land through our farm.

-Why do you believe in supporting local farming ecomonies?
+Why do you believe in supporting local farming economies?
 For countless reasons-- for health, the economic benefits it provides, the environmental impact-- we eat the majority of our diet from close to home.
 Year-round.
 That's something that takes work, and a lot of time, but we believe is worth it.
 It hasn't always been this way, but we have also established a stronger, diversified farming community in Southern Maryland in recent years.
 Every step of the way has been worth it and something I'm really proud of supporting.
-And as they say, "Know your farmer, know your food!"
 As for our flowers, most flowers in the US are purchased from outside our country.
 I am interested in increasing the number of American Grown flowers from our small space in Southern Maryland.
-And above all, for the economic impact we can have right in our own community.